bapspatil/Elon/README.md

 I've used MVI architecture for this app because it has better state management and makes use of ViewModels and view states to acheive the same.

+MVI is short for Model-View-Intent.
+Here, Intent means the intention with which we're performing certain actions in our app; not [`Intent`](https://developer.android.com/reference/android/content/Intent), as in the Android object.

 Repositories are used to make network calls for now.
 They can also be extended to make database calls in the future.

 Use Cases are used to perform business logic operations on the data obtained from the repositories.